risingPhil/libpokemegb/README.md

 # Introduction

 This project implements functionality to read stats, front sprites, Trainers' party/PC boxes and other various properties either from the ROM or from a save file of Gen 1 and Gen 2 Pokémon games.
+It also has support and data to inject the Distribution event pokémon into gen 1 and gen 2 pokémon save files.

 I'm happy to accept pull requests if the community wants to do them.